Take the Trail

 The Himalayan Cypress (Cupressus torulosa).
 There are not many of this species in the Adelaide Park Lands.

-A metal maintenance shed on this corner was used by Prince Alfred College, and its Old Collegians Association.
+A brick, gable-roofed maintenance shed formerly located on this corner was used for decades by Prince Alfred College, and its Old Collegians Association.

-Originally it housed a tractor but later was used for storage of sporting equipment associated with the College’s use of the Oval.
+When first constructed it housed a tractor, but later was used for storage of sporting equipment associated with the College’s use of the Oval.

-It was scheduled for demolition in 2022 after construction of new sporting facilities, a few hundred metres west in this Park.
+A former maintenance shed near Park 9’s south-east corner.
+It was demolished in 2023, after construction of new sporting facilities, a few hundred metres west in this Park.

 From this point, look across Bundey’s Road to the Hackney Road bridge over the River Torrens.